Benson's Definition of Unconditional Life

 The algorithm can be finalized by removing from the remaining R all Black-enclosed regions that are not vital to any chain in the remaining X. This way the final R will give the unconditional eyespace (unless Black decides to fill his own eyes, of course).

 In this board, we start the algorithm with five chains in the set X, i.e., the chains containing A6, A3, C2, D1, and E6 respectively.
-The set R contains all six Black-enclosed regions labeled a to f.
+The set R contains the five Black-enclosed regions labeled a to e, but not region f because it is not small.

 In the second iteration, we remove regions c and d from the set R. Now the set X contains the A3, A6, and D1 chains, and the set R contains the regions a, b, and e.